Michelle Sutcliffe

 Michelle Sutcliffe (born 3 February 1967) is an English female boxer who competed in the Light Flyweight division.

-On 27 February 2000 she became the first Leeds-based boxer, professionally licensed under the British Boxing Board of Control (BBBofC), to become a world professional boxing champion.
-In 1999 she was awarded the BBC's sportswoman of the year.
+On 27 February 2000, she became the first Leeds-based boxer, professionally licensed under the British Boxing Board of Control (BBBofC), to become a world professional boxing champion.
+In 1999 she was awarded the BBC's sportswoman of the year at the BBC in the North Sports Awards.

 Michelle was the second woman to be granted a professional boxers license by the BBBofC the first woman being Jane Couch.